gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.AppliedPromotion.md

 > `optional` **meta**: `any`

-- Meta object for extra data
+- Meta object for extra data.

 ***